 Network Invariant: this kind of policy are inherent to any computer network and cannot be violated, including network Forwarding Loop Freeness and Black Hole Freeness and so on.

-User-Defined Policy: apart from network invariant, this kind of policy represents additional user requirement for network forwarding behavior, including reachability, isolation and so on.
+User-Defined Policy: apart from network invariant, this kind of policy represents additional user requirement for network forwarding behaviour, including reachability, isolation and so on.

 4.3 External Requirements for Network Policy Conflict Detection